marialyk77/Coffee-Rewards/README.md

 ### Table: Events_fact

-This table serves as the fact table because it contains transactional data (customer interactions with offers).
+This table serves as the fact table because it contains transactional data (not for BOGO & Discount).
 Each row represents an event, such as an offer being received, viewed, or completed.

 Number of Rows: 306534